russ26/wikipedia-vector-search/README.md

       ```

-# Steps to Install and Test
+# Steps to Install and Run

 ## Configure database connection